balena-io-experimental/balena-sound/docs/ARCHITECTURE.md

 ### Sound core

-This is the heart of balenaSound as it contains the most important services: `sound-supervisor` and `audio`.
+This is the heart of IoTSound as it contains the most important services: `sound-supervisor` and `audio`.

 **audio**
 The `audio` block is a [balena block](https://www.balena.io/blog/introducing-balenablocks-jumpstart-your-iot-app-development/) that provides an easy way to work with audio in containerized environments such as balenaOS.
 You can read more about it [here](https://github.com/balenablocks/audio).
 In a nutshell, the `audio` block is the main "audio router".
-It connects to all audio sources and sinks and handles audio routing, which will change depending on the mode of operation (multi-room vs standalone), the output interface selected (onboard audio, HDMI, DAC, USB soundcard), etc. The `audio` block allows you to build complex audio apps such as balenaSound without having to dive deep into ALSA or PulseAudio configuration.
-One of the key features for balenaSound is that it allows us to define input and output audio layers and then perform all the complex audio routing without knowing/caring about where the audio is being generated or where it should go to.
-The `audio routing` section below covers this process in detail.
+It connects to all audio sources and sinks and handles audio routing, which will change depending on the mode of operation (multi-room vs standalone), the output interface selected (onboard audio, HDMI, DAC, USB soundcard), etc. The `audio` block allows you to build complex audio apps such as IoTSound without having to dive deep into ALSA or PulseAudio configuration.
+One of the key features for IoTSound is that it allows us to define input and output audio layers and then perform all the complex audio routing without knowing/caring about where the audio is being generated or where it should go to.
+The `audio routing` section belows covers this process in detail.

 **sound-supervisor**
 The `sound-supervisor`, as its name suggests, is the service that orchestrates all the others.
 It's not really involved in the audio routing but it does a few key things that enable the other services to be simpler.
 Here are some of the most important features of the `sound-supervisor`:

 - **Multi-room events**: through the use of the [cotejs](https://github.com/dashersw/cote) library and interfacing with the `audio` block, the `sound-supervisor` ensures that all devices on the same local network agree on which is the `master` device.
 To achieve this, `sound-supervisor` services on different devices exchange event messages constantly.
 - **API**: creates a REST API on port 80.
-The API allows other services to access the current balenaSound configuration, which allows us to update the configuration dynamically and have services react accordingly.
+The API allows other services to access the current IoTSound configuration, which allows us to update the configuration dynamically and have services react accordingly.
 As a general rule of thumb, if we are interested in a service's configuration being able to be dynamically updated, the service should rely on configuration reported by `sound-supervisor` and not on environment variables.
 At this moment, all of the services support this behavior but their configuration is mostly static: you set it at startup via environment variables and that's it.
 However, there are _experimental_ endpoints in the API to update configuration values and all of the services support it already.
 There's even a _secret_ UI that allows for some configuration changes at runtime, it's located at `http://<DEVICE_IP>`.

 ### Multi-room

-Multi-room services provide multiroom capabilities to balenaSound.
+Multi-room services provide multiroom capabilities to IoTSound.

 **multiroom-server**
 This service runs a [Snapcast](https://github.com/badaix/snapcast) server which is responsible for broadcasting (and syncing) audio from the `audio` service into Snapcast clients.
 Clients can be running on the same device or on separate devices.